 One area where SEO is still a small business’ friend is through local organic search rankings.
 A perfect example of this can be seen with any smaller contractor, service, or localized mom and pop businesses.

 This useful plumber SEO guide is a perfect resource and example for the many different ways to promote and reach new audiences online with a small or localized business.
-By using state, city, and zip codes within your content creation and link building efforts, there is no reason why you shouldn’t be able to rank higher in Google, while also reaching your target market in the process.
+By using state, city, and zip codes within your content creation and link building efforts, there is no reason why you shouldn’t be able to get a higher Google ranking, while also reaching your targeted traffic and target market in the process.

 It is a cost-effective marketing strategy

 This doesn’t mean that you should flush your PPC marketing campaign down the toilet.
-Both PPC and SEO are complimentary marketing strategies.
-SEO happens to be the most cost-effective channel you can invest in, particularly if you are looking for lasting results.
+Both PPC and SEO are complementary marketing strategies.
+SEO happens to be the most cost-effective channel you can invest in, particularly if you are looking to see results that last.

 The overall number of searches is growing fast